Alexk21323/ChessGame-/README.md

  > Authors: \<[Yishao Wang](https://github.com/caKuma)\>, \<[Ryan Park](https://github.com/rpark028)\>, \<[akuan004](https://github.com/akuan004)\>, \<[jintei002](https://github.com/jintei002)\>
 ## Project Description
  > * We would like to make a chess game and to do that we would use c++, github, valgrind and googletest.
-The input of the game would be either mouse and the output would be a gui of the chess board.
+The input of the game would be mouse and the output would be a gui of the chess board.
  >
  > * The language used is C++.
  > * Tools used: